epubli/permission-bundle/README.md

 ### AuthToken

 You can use this like a service.
 It supports autowiring.
-This gives you access to the properties of the access/refresh token of the user.
+This gives you access to the properties of the access token of the user.

-You should call `$authToken->isValid()` before any other method on this object to make sure that the token exists and is valid.

 ```php
 namespace App\Controller;